maryannintech/maryannintech/README.md

 ### What I'm working on

-- ✅ **Sincerely, Me** — A web app where users can write letters to their future selves.
-Built with React + Supabase.
+- ⚒️ **Skill Garden** — A self-coaching web app to help you track what you want to learn — in a visual, motivating way.